KaaPlya/translate_chat/README.md

 2 Install requirements.txt

-3 you need open 2 terminal
-4 1-terminal for client.py, 2-terminal for server.py.
+3 you need open 2 terminal: 1-terminal for client.py, 2-terminal for server.py.